Best Virtual Sales Tips, Tactics, Strategies, and Tools

 Virtual sales techniques your team needs to use to succeed

 Make sure your camera is on, of course, but your potential customer’s camera has to be on as well.
 Nothing is more frustrating at your end than staring at a blank screen and wondering if the person on the other end is with you at that moment.
 Are they doing the dishes?
 Watching TV?
 Walking their dog?

-You can ensure this happens by explaining why you need it to happen (“We need to see each other to get to know each other, and so that I can see that you’re fully understanding some of the complex things I’ll be showing you, to prevent us from making any mistakes.”
+You can ensure this happens by asking ahead of time in an email.
+Explain why you need their camera to be on.
+Say something like “We need to see each other to get to know each other, and so that I can see that you’re fully understanding some of the complex things I’ll be showing you, to prevent us from making any mistakes.”

 State the purpose of the call